Thursday, July 7, 2016

 After my last column someone wrote: “Love your articles about the awful Catholic Church, but isn’t it a bit like shooting fish in a barrel?’

-He’s right.
-With the exception of most (but not all) practicing Catholics, people love to hate The Church.
-It’s not just the mind-boggling atrocities of the Crusades and the Inquisition; not simply the pedophile priests; not even the excesses of adulterous and murderous popes.
-It’s also that The Church has proclaimed herself THE one holy representative of God, then dressed her priests up in clothes that would embarrass Lady Gaga.
-Furthermore, they have amassed more money than God while doing these awful things; then told their adherents: ‘Do as I say not as I do.’
+It’s also that The Church has proclaimed herself THE one holy representative of God, then dressed her priests up in a wardrobe that would embarrass Lady Gaga.
+Furthermore, they have amassed more money than God doing these awful things.
+Then they hypocritically told their adherents: ‘Do as I say not as I do.’

 Thanks to Catholicism, on the whole people tend to think less badly of Protestants.
 Let’s see whether we can shake up that complacency.